XcavateBlockchain/xcavate-node-paseo/docs/ismp-token-gateway/BRIDGING_ERC20_GUIDE.md

     asset_id: 1,
     name: b"Tokenised GBP".to_vec(),
     symbol: b"TGBP".to_vec(),
-    decimals: 12, // Local decimals on Xcavate
+    decimals: 6, // Match Ethereum's decimals (no conversion) )?;
-)?;
 ```

 **Important:**
 - Use `native: false` since TGBP originates from Ethereum
-- Choose appropriate decimals for Xcavate (12 is typical for Substrate)
+- Use the same decimals as the source chain (6 for TGBP on Ethereum)
 - The symbol must match exactly what you'll register in the gateway

 ---